DiogoPombo/CMD_Theme_Switcher/README.md

 - Run it by double-clicking

+🖥️ Requirements
-🖥️ Requirements- Windows 10 or later
+- Windows 10 or later
 - PowerShell (pre-installed on Windows)
 - Script execution allowed (already handled with ExecutionPolicy Bypass)